n5amd/Multi-Reflector-Installer/README.md

   **But not**
  - AMBED (along with the required AMBE chips)
+ - AMBED can be installed locally or on a remote server, but is required for the transcoding part.

 #### You will need the following information to get started:
  - Ready to go **and updated** fresh install of Debian 9.x